Nero came by to continue his true relation of the voyage. Now he has a secretarie, I fear it may never end.

 The ships that Nero refers to as the Mathew and the Andrew were the San Mateo and the San Andrés, captured the previous year at Cadiz.
 The idea of a full attack on the port of Ferrol had been abandoned, and the fall-back plan was to use these two ships (which the Earl of Essex referred to as “great carts”) to escort fireships into Ferrol to burn the Spanish fleet.

-Without them there was no hope of achieving anything at Ferrol, so Essex moved to stage two of his fall-back plan: the treasure fleet, along with some raids upon the Spanish settlements in the Azores.
+Without them there was no hope of achieving anything at Ferrol, so Essex moved to Stage 2 of his fall-back plan: attack the treasure fleet, and make some raids upon the Spanish settlements in the Azores.
 (His original strategy had included the capture of the island of Terceira.
 That was no longer possible.)

 It was at this stage, as Nero indicates, that things became confused and confusing.